mixmaxhq/terraform-aws-fargate-service-with-lb/README.md

 # `terraform-aws-fargate-service-with-lb`

-This module is an opinionated implementation of a Fargate service with an application load balancer.
+This module is an opinionated implementation of a Fargate service with an application load balancer, serving HTTP requests.
 This is useful for creating an API or web service.

+It fronts all traffic with HTTPS on port 443, forwarding to the configured `container_ports` (default is 80.)
+This module outputs the ALB DNS name, which can be used to create a CNAME record in Route 53.

 For creating a Fargate service without a built-in application load balancer, see the [terraform-aws-fargate-service module](https://github.com/mixmaxhq/terraform-aws-fargate-service).
 This is also useful when deploying an application behind a Network Load Balancer.